azero-as/azero-no-content/tutorials/editing-markdown-in-sublime-text.md

     1. Copy the text and copy it
     2. Open sublime
     3. Go to `View` -> `Show Console`
-    4. Paste the text into the console and pres enter
+    4. Paste the text into the console and press enter
     5. Press `ctrl+shift+p` to open `Command Palette`
     6. Start writing `Package Control:
     7. Select `Package Control: Install package` and press enter